vhoulbreque/ironcar/README.md

 ## Summary
 The IronCar project is made for those who need an easy setup for an autonomous vehicle like an RC car using a raspberrypy.
 We created two branches:
 * a ROS based project on the master branch.
-We originally started with ROS as it is an easy framework to setup robotics system that require asynchronous commands.
+We originally started with ROS as it is an easy framework to setup such robotic systems that require asynchronous commands.
 * a nodejs based project on the ironcar_node branch.
 We implemented this to make it easier for people to install and run everything.
-It is mode straightforward to setup and run on a raspberry pi for example.
+It is more straightforward to setup and run on a raspberry pi for example.

 ## Setup